 Curb appeal means a lot: it demonstrates pride of ownership and helps build a community.
-With an income property, a well maintained home, including a welcoming exterior attracts better quality tenants and sets the tone for the care you expect tenants to have for the space.
+With income property, a well maintained home, including a welcoming exterior attracts better quality tenants and sets the tone for the care you expect tenants to have for space.

 As spring is around the corner, now is a good time to address landscaping for your rental property.
 When addressing the yard for a rental property, low maintenance is the name of the game.
-While it may take planning, energy and money to set up, the less hassle for upkeep throughout the season the better.
-If you’re planning a major overhaul of your front garden, do get in touch with landscapers by the end of winter or at very latest in early spring.
+While it may take planning, energy, and money to set up, the less hassle for upkeep throughout the season the better.
+If you’re planning a major overhaul of your front garden, do get in touch with landscapers by the end of winter or at the very latest in early spring.
 The best companies book up quickly.

 Top Tips for Low Maintenance Landscaping

 Less Lawn: Decrease the size of your lawn or do away with it altogether.
 Lawns require mowing.
 And lawns require an awful lot of water.
 An overgrown lawn and/or a sunburnt one will win you no friends among your neighbors.
 A large lawn is a lot for a tenant to maintain properly and will be an extra expense for biweekly or monthly mows if you offload this responsibility to a landscaper.

 So what to do instead of a lawn?

 Using paving stones, rocks, and gravel alone or mixed together to create a textured zen-like garden can be absolutely gorgeous.
 There are a few types of grass, mosses, and succulents that can be incorporated into this look for added dimension and interest.
 Depending on your neighborhood, this look may have you standing out.
 The upkeep couldn’t be easier: Just the occasional sweep of the broom will be all you need over the course of the season.